 Writer and Performer

-Their work, nominated for the Pushcart Prize and Best of the Net, appears in The Hopper, Roxane Gay’s The Audacity, Alan Squire Publishing Bulletin and more.
+Their work, nominated for the Pushcart Prize and Best of the Net, appears in Guernica, Mānoa, The Hopper, Roxane Gay’s The Audacity, Alan Squire Publishing Bulletin and more.
 Vanessa writes "Happen To Notice," a biweekly micro-newsletter on somatics and creativity.

 Vanessa is the founder of Poderosa Voz LLC.
 She offers coaching as a certified Resilience Toolkit facilitator and a range of topics for in person and virtual events as a workshop facilitator, public speaker, creative writer and performer.
 She is a 2018 ValorUS LEAP fellow for women of color in the movement to end gender-based violence.

-As a singer-songwriter, Vanessa currently performs under the solo project name Elle Bosque.
+As a singer-songwriter, Vanessa performs under the solo project name Elle Bosque.
 She was formerly based out of Los Angeles where she performed experimental folk music under the project name ilo mar.

 Over the years, Vanessa self-recorded 8 albums and produced a handful of zines, none of which are available online.